Administrative Law in Hong Kong

 Foreword by Hon.
 Andrew Li, first Chief Justice of the Hong Kong Court of Final Appeal

-The new, leading text on administrative law in Hong Kong, to be published in Summer 2018.
+The new, leading text on administrative law in Hong Kong.

 'The scholarship displayed in this work is of the highest quality.
 It is an authoritative text on administrative law in Hong Kong and makes a most important contribution to the learning in this field.
 It will provide invaluable guidance and assistance to judges, lawyers, public administrators, academics and students.
 This work will be a leading text and deserves to be widely read and used both in and outside Hong Kong.'